helder-jaspion/go-springfield-bank/README.md

 The application depends on Postgres and Redis servers.

-You can get a Postgres and a Redis servers up and running quickly by running ( requires [docker-compose](https://docs.docker.com/compose/install/)):
+You can get a Postgres and a Redis server up and running quickly by running ( requires [docker-compose](https://docs.docker.com/compose/install/)):
 > make dev-up